twostraws/SwiftGD/README.md

 ## Drawing shapes, colors and images

-There are eight methods you can use to draw into your images:
+There are nine methods you can use to draw into your images:

 - `fill(from:color:)` performs a flood fill from a `Point` on your image using the `Color` you specify.
 - `drawLine(from:to:color:)` draws a line between the `to` and `from` parameters (both instances of `Point`) in the `Color` you specify.